 The Scrum board looks like a whiteboard divided into columns.
 It can be virtual or physical, depending on the team’s preference.

-For larger Scrum teams and the ones with employees geographically spread, it is recommended to have the Scrum boards online within an app, so that they are reachable 24/7 from anywhere in the world.
+For larger Scrum teams and the ones with employees geographically spread, it is recommended to have the Scrum boards online within an app, for example within time manager app, so that they are reachable 24/7 from anywhere in the world.
 Plus, it’s so much easier to update things in the apps, just like you would instantly update your tasks in Bordio’s free online to-do list solution.
-So much easier compared to the physical version.
+So much easier compared to the physical version of any task maker.

 Each column in the board reflects the status of the given task.
 For example, it can consist of the following columns:

 Tasks are mostly added on the Scrum board as cards or post-it notes.

 There is no general rule to the number and naming of columns, so Scrum teams can customize the boards as they wish.
 The only thing is you need to have a clear start and finish.
-And, ideally, priotirize tasks the way that most crucial stuff gets done first.
+And, ideally, priotirize tasks the way that most crucial stuff gets done first and add them to advanced online planner.

 The benefits of using Scrum boards in your projects